vertica/vertica-containers/UDx-container/README.md

 # Testing the container

-(This section describes testing the UDx container after you've modified the container (i.e., something in this repository).
-For testing your UDx, see [Testing your UDx](#testing-your-udx).)
+> **NOTE**: This section describes testing the UDx container after you modified the container with any of the tools in this repository.
+For testing your UDx, see [Testing your UDx](#testing-your-udx).

 The `make test` target calls a few `vsdk-*` scripts to test that your container was built correctly.
 Then, it mounts the following directories in the UDx container filesystem to replicate your local development environment:
 - `/home/<user-name>`